Dr. Black's Eye Associates of Southern Indiana

 Dry Eye Center

-We customize treatment at our Jeffersonville, IN, Dry Eye Center to address the specific nature of disorders that can affect various parts of the eye’s surface.
+We customize each treatment at our Dry Eye Center in Jeffersonville, Indiana, to address the specific nature of disorders that can affect various parts of the eye’s surface.
 The advanced technology available at Dr. Black’s Eye Associates enables our eye doctors to accurately diagnose the underlying causes of a patient’s dry, irritated, or painful eyes.

 In fact, our facility is one of the only dry eye centers in the Louisville and Southern Indiana area equipped with a full range of diagnostic tools for ocular surface disease — which is one of the most common reasons for people to visit an eye doctor.